Health insurance doesn’t guarantee choice: Survey

 A survey of 35,000 members, conducted by not-for-profit insurer HCF and carried out over the past three years, exposes the dissatisfaction and frustrations private health customers experience at public hospitals, including interactions with clinical staff.

-A substantial proportion (60%) of HCF members who were treated in a public hospital claimed they did not receive their choice of doctor, while just one fifth (20%) of respondents said they received a private room, despite being admitted as a private patient.
+A substantial proportion (60%) of HCF members who were treated in a public hospital claimed they did not receive their choice of doctor, while just one fifth (20%) of respondents said they didn't receive a private room, despite being admitted as a private patient.

 HCF chief benefits officer Cindy Shay told The Australian that members expected a "private" experience if they used their health insurance in the public system.